|Title||Sharing dialogs (part 4)—Submenus and dialogs|

 SSC submissions of dialog box programs or collections of dialogs that are not a part of a new package or an update of an existing package should be submitted as a separate package containing the informative word "dialog" as part of their package name.
 An included help or text file of menu construction-related commands should be named consistent with the package name: (for example, meta_dialog.hlp or meta_dialog.txt in package metadialog.)

-The SSC archive is the generally accepted and primary public storage mechanism for shared user-written Stata-related contributions.
+The SSC archive is the generally accepted and primary public storage mechanism for shared community-contributed Stata-related contributions.
 Submissions of dialog box programs that are not included as part of a new package or as an update of an existing package should be submitted as a separate package, as should collections of dialogs intended as part of a submenu of related commands.